AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-revenue-model-transitions.md

    ![](assets/seven.png)

-1. Once you've configured rules for all your transitions, click **Validate** to verify.
+1. Once you've configured rules for all your transitions, click **[!UICONTROL Validate]** to verify.

    ![](assets/eight.png)